cmuparlay/pbbsbench/docs/benchmarks/comparisonSort.md

 The distributions are as follows:

-- Double precision floating point numbers generated uniformly at random from the range [0:1].
+- Double-precision floating-point numbers generated uniformly at random from the range [0:1].
 Should be generated with:
 `randomSeq -t double <n> <filename>`

-- Double precision floating point numbers generated at random with repeats appearing in an *exponential* distribution.
+- Double-precision floating-point numbers generated at random with repeats appearing in an *exponential* distribution.
 Should be generated with:
 `exptSeq -t double <n> <filename>`

-- Double precision floating point numbers from an *almost-sorted* distribution.
+- Double-precision floating-point numbers from an *almost-sorted* distribution.
 Should be generated with:
 `almostSortedSeq -t double <n> <filename>`

-- Pairs of double precision floating point numbers each generated uniformly at random from the range [0:1].
+- Pairs of double-precision floating-point numbers each generated uniformly at random from the range [0:1].
 To be sorted on just the first element of the pair.
 Should be generated with: